Cwantic/Documentation/Structure/index.md

 ### 3.1 Layers

-MetaStructure let you simplify your visualization by using the **Layer** concept :
+MetaStructure lets you simplify your visualization by using the **Layer** concept :

 ![Image](../Images/Structure7.jpg)